rutwickjain87/testapp/README.md

 kubectl apply -f statefulset.yaml
 ```

-Insert sample data into the Postgres DB
+Insert sample data into the Postgres DB.

-Let's log into the postgres container first( password is 'admin' - as configured in the configmap.yaml)
+Log into the postgres container first( password is 'admin' - as configured in the configmap.yaml)

 ```
 kubectl exec -it postgres-0 --  psql -h localhost -U admin --password -d postgresdb -W